Skip to Content

 The following rules apply to the Accounts Receivable module:

-• Mandatory Customer ID
+Mandatory Customer IDEnsures the customer ID is present

-Ensures the customer ID exists in master data
+Valid Customer IDEnsures the customer ID exists in master data

 Summary